 Many instructors often have the attitude "you either make it in my school (no matter if my demands or unrealistic) or you're weak and don't deserve to be here", using an almost evil, with little martial arts core values, Cobra Kai dojo mentality, similar to what we all saw in the "Karate Kid" movies.
 I say "weak" is why some people want to take martial arts in the first place!
 Making the "weak" strong isn't an overnight process, it takes time, time with realistic expectations and patience!

-I say the odds are against students finding their perfect martial arts fit the first time they try too, meaning an instructor with the right mindset about all this.
+I firmly believe the odds are against students finding their perfect martial arts fit the first time they try too, meaning an instructor with the right mindset about all this.
 Compare it to dating and hoping the first person you go out with will be the one you marry.
 Sure it happens, but come on, what are the odds?
 Yet why do people give-up on martial arts after one try but not dating?

 I say the real challenge for students isn't in making it to black belt.
 I believe all students can achieve that if they put forth their best effort and stick with it.
 I say the bigger challenge student's face is in balancing their expectations versus the odds of what they'll run into!
 Students need to know it's unlikely on their first attempt that they'll find the right instructor and art, and they need to know if that should happen, to keep looking until they do.
 Historically, most students will only give martial arts one try, and they'll give-up and write it off forever, if it doesn't work out at the first place they try!
+What a shame.

 Furthermore, I feel the right instructor, art, and school are all synonymous, and it all mostly comes down to an instructor with a flexible mindset, combined with exposure to numerous fighting styles.
 Many instructors only know one fighting style (or art) and thus only know one way to teach a student how to fight.
 And guess what?
 It's more often the way that instructor was successful at it, which if your body type is different, there's a good chance might not work for you!

 Don't get me wrong, in our school we push our students and train them hard, but not hard enough that I feel we are frustrating them with unreasonable expectations, nor greatly risking damage to their bodies.
-I've seen a lot of places train adults wrong, having them do dozens or hundreds of kicks into thin air (risking injury to their joints), jumping off the ground 4 feet risking blown out knees and ankles.
+I've seen a lot of places train adults wrong, having them do hundreds of kicks into thin air (risking injury to their joints), jumping off the ground 4-5 feet risking blown out knees and ankles.
 And furthermore, I've never heard throughout all my years of anyone successfully using jump kicks in a street fight, so why practice them?

-Also, I don't understand why some instructors MAINLY teach crazy acrobatic stuff that they themselves can't do anymore!
+Also, I don't understand why some instructors mainly teach crazy acrobatic stuff that they themselves can't do anymore!
 Come on students, take the hint and think about that.
 If your instructor can't do most of it, then ask yourself why, why you're wasting time trying too, and if he hasn't lasted long doing it, how long will you!
 Ever heard the saying "forcing a square peg into a round hole"?
 Now start thinking about the crazy techniques your own instructor won't even do, yet demands you do.
 You know what happens when you force a square peg into a round hole?
 It wears down the edges, same with your joints if you're training wrong, or with the wrong techniques for your age or body type!

-Martial arts doesn't have to be something that only lasts 5-10 yrs, until you figure out you can't jump as high, kick as high, move as fast as those who are younger, or if you feel at some point you can't train at their pace.
+Martial arts doesn't have to be something that only lasts 5-20 yrs after 1st degree, until you figure out you can't jump as high, kick as high, move as fast as those who are younger, or if you feel at some point you can't train at their pace.
 I believe it should be adaptable with a person's age and last a lifetime.
 I believe there are too many black belts, masters and grandmasters included, sitting at home or being inactive, because they never figured this out and boxed themselves into their own unrealistic expectations.
 What's worse is I've heard of some masters and grandmasters coming out of their holes every few years to accept new rank, while being 100% inactive (meaning they quit training, teaching and are for all practical purposes retired).
 What is their new rank based on, just being alive?

 My hope for everyone that tries martial arts is that they choose wisely, and if things don't work out at one place, keep trying others until it does!
+Good luck.